Suffering a workplace injury can be a traumatic event that puts the injured worker in a tough position physically and financially.

 How Light Duty Work May Affect Your Workers’ Comp

-You should make sure you do not accept work that goes beyond the restrictions set by your doctor.
+You should make sure you do not accept work that goes beyond the work restrictions set by your doctor.
 If you refuse to accept a job role within your medical restrictions, your employer can request a workers’ compensation judge to either modify or terminate your workers’ compensation benefits.
 If your employer does not offer you a light duty job role, you will continue receiving your full workers’ compensation benefits.

 Speak to a New Jersey Workers’ Comp Lawyer Today